pegasone/pegasone.github.io/index.md

 <h4>2020-09-23</h4>

-What is all this ruckus about a new wave of COVID-19?
+What is this entire ruckus about a new wave of COVID-19?
 Let's have a look at the data in Europe and North America.

 I'm cherry-picking 7 countries in Western Europe: Netherlands, France, Germany, Spain, Italy, Austria, and Switzerland.